 - the easiest way is to simply delete the glacier directories after a run

 and keep only the aggregated statistics files generated with the

-compile_tasks (see Workflow).
-A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long term storage, and delete the working directory.
+compile_tasks (see Input/Output).
+A typical workflow would be to start from pre-processed directories, do the run, aggregate the results, copy the aggregated files for long-term storage, and delete the working directory.

 - the method above does not allow to go back to a single glacier